 The second reason is that the tighter taper makes it harder to seat the crown.
 The tighter taper, which makes it hard to dislodge the crown once it’s on, makes it harder to get on during the seating appointment.
 Any irregularity in the surface of the tooth or the internal surface of the crown needs to be resolved.
 There is less room for error.

 A dentist can avoid these issues by simply creating more taper in the crown.
 And some dentists do just that.
 They may not be intentionally taking shortcuts—they may just lack confidence in their ability to create a perfect crown, so they just shoot for acceptable, with the result that they have some crowns that end up falling off.
 In my practice, I always prepared crowns with as little taper as I possibly could, and in 23 years I never had a crown fall off.
-However, I did see crowns done by other dentists that did come off, and most often these were crowns with inadequate retention form—too much taper.
+However, I did see crowns done by other dentists that did come off, and in just about every case these were crowns with inadequate retention form—too much taper.

 We dentists, when we talk among ourselves, will talk about this issue of crown retention, and we fully understand that we are pretty much in control.
 But many dentists, when they are talking to patients, don’t feel the inclination to be quite so honest, for fear it will tarnish the profession.
 That’s their mindset.
 But it’s not mine.